diptiaswath/clientSubscriptionPrediction/README.md

 ![A graph of different colored bars Description automatically generated](images/f902cf422e13db97fbb53679bcc11c78.png)

-Figure 1: Basic Model Comparison with no tuning.
+Figure1: Basic Model Comparison with no tuning.
 In this comparison, the Support Vector Classifier (SVC) model demonstrates superior performance with a higher F1 score compared to the Logistic Regression model.
 However, the Logistic Regression model shows competitive performance with similar F1 scores, and it outperforms the SVC model in both Precision-Recall AUC (PR AUC) and ROC AUC scores.
 Additionally, the Logistic Regression model offers advantages in terms of interpretability and efficiency, consuming less time for both training and prediction.

 ![A graph of different colored bars Description automatically generated](images/c5bde96a8fe995c685acb03d6aa97d00.png)

-Figure 2: Model Comparison with Hyper-Parameter tuning.
+Figure2: Model Comparison with Hyper-Parameter tuning.
 With hyperparameter tuning using GridSearchCV or RandomizedSearchCV.
 The Decision Tree model achieves the highest F1 score, followed by the Logistic Regression model.
 However, Logistic Regression outperforms the Decision Tree in both Precision-Recall AUC (PR AUC) and ROC AUC scores.
 Both models offer good interpretability, with the Decision Tree being more computationally efficient.
 On the other hand, the Support Vector Classifier (SVC), with hyperparameter tuning, records the lowest F1, PR AUC, and ROC AUC scores.

 ![A graph of different colored bars Description automatically generated with medium confidence](images/ad7c21f654236a3b559e619f52f4c948.png)

-Figure 3: Model Comparison with Hyper-Parameter and Decision Threshold tuning to maximize F1 score.
+Figure3: Model Comparison with Hyper-Parameter and Decision Threshold tuning to maximize F1 score.
 After additional tuning of decision thresholds to maximize the F1 score, the best estimators from GridSearchCV or RandomizedSearchCV were used for the Logistic Regression, Decision Tree, and SVC models.
 The SVC model was fine-tuned for its decision threshold with both the basic (non-hyper-tuned) model and the best estimator from hyperparameter tuning, as the basic SVC model initially showed the best performance, achieving a high F1 score along with well-balanced PR AUC and ROC AUC scores before hyper=parameter tuning.
 When optimizing for a higher F1 score, the hyperparameter-tuned Decision Tree model (without adjusting the decision threshold) achieves the highest F1 score.
 This is followed by the basic (non-hyper-tuned) SVC model, and then the hyperparameter-tuned Logistic Regression model.
 However, fine-tuning the decision threshold to maximize the F1 score actually lowered the F1 score across all models, suggesting that this step can be discarded.

 ### Recommendation